Contacts and Referrals

 The social worker should clarify with the referrer, when known, the nature of the concerns and how and why they have arisen.

-The social worker will arrange to visit or contact the referrer and obtain as much of the following information as possible:
+The social worker will obtain as much of the following information as possible:

 - Full names, dates of birth and gender of children;